Skip to main content

 Can Codex computer use access my passwords?

-Does computer use work with all macOS apps?
+Does computer use work with all desktop apps?

 Can I limit what Codex can see or click?